pqnelson/pqnelson.github.com/_posts/2021-07-29-monadic-io-in-ml.md

 of monad modules.
 (End of Remark)

-# Haskell's Implementation of IO
+# Appendix 1: Haskell's Implementation of IO

 Under the hood, Haskell follows a remarkably similar strategy.
 The definition of `IO a` may be found in [GHC.Types](https://github.com/ghc/ghc/blob/b73c9c5face16cc8bedf4168ce10770c7cc67f80/libraries/ghc-prim/GHC/Types.hs#L233):